vitrums/apprunner/AppRunner/README.md

 *Note: in Unix-like OS you should write ./apprunner.exe instead of apprunner.exe*

-If user wanted to replace Lili's "Armored Pants" with Eliza's "1P Pants" and Lili's "T-Shirt (Flower)" with Eliza's "1P Big Top", then the *common.properties* file will have these lines:
+If user wanted to replace Lili's "Armored Pants" with Eliza's "1P Pants" and Lili's "T-Shirt (Flower)" with Eliza's "1P Big Top", then the *common.properties* file would have these lines:

 ```
 mod_name = Lili_As_Eliza_1p_big_18_18